LordMoMA/Hexagonal-Architecture/README.md

 ## 🤡 Application structure

 Now, let's dive into how to create a messaging backend that allows users to save and read messages.
 Hexagonal architecture adheres to strict application layout that needs to be implemented.
-Below is the application layout that you will use.
+Below is the application layout that we will use.
 This might look like a lot of work, but it will make sense as we move forward.

 ![](images/structure.png)